This post contains affiliate links.

 Where: Naucalpan de Juárez (technically outside of CDMX but too good not to share)

-Mexico is well-known for their colorful culture and vivid folklore, and nothing brings that to life more than Quetzalcoatl`s Nest.
+Mexico is well-known for its colorful culture and vivid folklore, and nothing brings that to life more than Quetzalcoatl`s Nest.

 The giant snake sculpture is painted in every color of the rainbow and has a scales made from windows running down its spine.
 Inside it’s clean and modern while a wild garden thrives outdoors.